AdrianaSaty/nextjs-dashboard-tutorial/README.md

 Mutating Data (Data manipulation logic will be placed in API routes or within components using state management solutions)

-- create page and logic to add a new invoice
+- creates page and logic to add a new invoice
-- revalidatePath that allows to purge cached data on-demand for a specific path
+- revalidatePath: allows to purge cached data on-demand for a specific path
 - redirect
-- create page and logic to edit an invoice and pass the id to this page
+- creates page and logic to edit an invoice and pass the id to this page
+- creates logic to delete an invoice